Zaporozhian Sich: Struggle for independence

 The Zaporozhian Cossacks became included in the Kiev Voivodeship from 1583 to 1657, which was part of the Lesser Poland Province of the Kingdom of Poland.
 They resented Polish rule, however.
 One of the reasons being religious differences, as the cossacks were Eastern Orthodox Christians whereas the Poles were mostly Catholics.
 They thus engaged in a long struggle for independence from surrounding powers, the Polish–Lithuanian Commonwealth (I Rzechpospolita), the Ottoman Empire, the Crimean Khanate, and the Tsardom of Russia, later the Russian Empire.
 The Sich became the centre of Cossack life, governed by the Sich Rada alongside its Kish otaman (sometimes called a hetman from German Hauptmann).

-In 1648, Bohdan Khmelnytsky captured a sich at Mykytyn Rih, near the current city of Nikopol, Ukraine.
+In 1648, Bohdan Khmelnytsky captured the Mykytyn Sich at Mykytyn Rih, near the current city of Nikopol, Ukraine.
 From there the Khmelnytsky Uprising began against the I Rzechpospolita that led to the establishment of the Cossack Hetmanate (1648–1764).

 After the Pereiaslav Agreement with the Tsar in 1654, the Zaporozhian Host was split into the Hetmanate, with its capital at Chyhyryn, and the more autonomous region of Zaporizhzhia, which continued to be centred on the Sich.
 During this period, the Sich changed location several times but was generally located in the Great Meadow.
 The Chortomlyk Sich was built at the mouth of the Chortomlyk River in 1652.
 In 1667 the Truce of Andrusovo made the Sich a condominium ruled jointly by Russia and the Polish–Lithuanian Commonwealth.

 During the reign of Peter the Great, Cossacks were used to construct canals and fortification lines in northern Russia.
 An estimated 20–30 thousand were sent each year.
 Hard labour led to a high mortality rate among builders, and only an estimated 40% of Cossacks returned home.